Vinfall/UserScripts/README.md

 It also serves as a minimal replacement for Augmented Steam for me since it does not require an extra extension and can be used in mobile browsers with userscript support like [cromite](https://github.com/uazo/cromite).

 While inspired by and originated from [Steam Cloudsave](https://greasyfork.org/zh-CN/scripts/489218-steam-cloudsave/), the script is considered to be a full rewrite so it should be safe to change the license from MIT to CC0 (Public Domain).

+### Sharepoint Cookie Pasta

+OneDrive Sharepoint can be hard to deal with at times and multiple tools that can get direct link & cookies from Sharepoint do not work nowadays, this is created to ease the pain *a little* by having a `Copy cookie` button so that I don't have to open DevTools over and over again.

+In case the button does not show up, the cookie is also printed to console log.
+You can easily filter out the message by searching `user.js`.

 ## Notice